-Madison Fargo is a New Jersey-bred, New York/Chicago-based playwright and director.
+Madison Fargo is a New Jersey-bred, Chicago-based playwright and director.
 She is the recipient of the 2019 Lawrence Bundschu and Warren Snoddy Endowed Playwriting Prize.
 In Chicago, her plays have been seen at DePaul University, Chicago Fringe Festival and Victory Gardens Theatre.
 Nationally, her plays have been produced at Thespis Theatre Festival in New York, Westmont College in California, and Hightstown Theatre in New Jersey.
-She is a graduate of The Theatre School at DePaul University, where she is a playwriting major, and the recipient of the 2018 Zach Helm Playwriting Scholarship.
+She is a graduate of The Theatre School at DePaul University, where she was a playwriting major, and the recipient of the 2018 Zach Helm Playwriting Scholarship.
 Her play Jeff and the Dead Girl was fully produced as a part of the Theatre School's 2018-2019 season, directed by Shade Murray.
 She is also a director, and has helmed a full length production of Hunter Gatherers by Peter Sinn Nachtrieb, as well as an original 10 minute piece for Victory Garden Theatre’s College Night.

 My theatre feels like tying a loose tooth to a string and slamming the door.